KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

     a: &'static str,
     b: Vec<bool> = Vec::new(),
                    ^^^^^^^^^^
-                   calls in field defaults are limited to struct and enum constructors
+                   // error: calls in field defaults are limited to struct and enum constructors
     c: i32,
 }
 ```